blakesmith/blakesmith.github.com/_posts/2009-09-15-five-reasons-i-prefer-rails-over-django.markdown

 ### wrapup

 I'm a big believer in using the right tool for the right job.
 If you're trying to fit a square shape into a round hole you're doing something wrong.
 Rails cannot solve all your web development problems.
-Some may be better solved with Python (perhaps if I wanted to do something that involved the [twisted](http://twistedmatrix.com) library).
+Some may be better solved with Python (perhaps if I wanted to do something that involved the awesome [twisted](http://twistedmatrix.com) library).
 But for general enjoyment and productivity, give me Rails anyday.